Scoring methodology

 Congressional Political Score (CPS)

 CPS scores Congressional stock trades disclosed under the STOCK Act.
 Inputs include committee-relevance context, sector concentration in the member's broader disclosed portfolio, and timing of the disclosed trade relative to surrounding congressional activity.
 Specific factor composition and weighting are part of the internal model.
+Like IFS, CPS is still experimental and off by default in the app.

 Data refresh cadence